 Update 3: The Libya Herald reported on Nov.
 15 that Abu Nabil was still alive.
 The Herald’s sources in Derna said that the two U.S. airstrikes on Wadi al-Khabtah and Wadi Bint, the two areas to the south of Derna city where ISIS has been holed up with its weapons stores since it was kicked out of Derna, failed to kill Abu Nabil, who was in Sirte at the time.

 Update 4: The Pentagon released a statement on Dec.
 7, 2015, saying that “Abu Nabil, a.k.a.
 Wissam Najm Abd Zayd az-Zubaydi, … is dead as a result of a US military airstrike in Libya undertaken on November 13.”

 Update 5: On Jan.
-5, 2016, ISIS released a biography of their deceased leader in Libya, Abul-Mughirah al-Qahtani, the man who “starred” in their video showing the mass-murder of the Copts in February 2015, and confirmed he was Abu Nabil al-Anbari, whose real name is Wissam az-Zubaydi.
+5, 2016, ISIS released a biography of their deceased leader in Libya, Abu al-Mughirah al-Qahtani, and confirmed he was Abu Nabil al-Anbari, whose real name is Wissam az-Zubaydi.
 ISIS had first named al-Qahtani as their Libyan leader in Dabiq 11 on Sept.
 9, 2015, and ISIS’s biography confirms that al-Qahtani had been their governor of Saladin Province, a position held by Abu Nabil.
 The biography suggests that az-Zaydi never spent time in prison with Abu Bakr al-Baghdadi: he was arrested in 2008 and released in the jailbreak at Abu Ghraib in July 2013, according to ISIS.